 To each pound of the berries put, for present use, half as much light brown sugar, and boil to thoroughly cook the fruit, and use as sauce for the pudding.

-For longer keeping, for winter use, use berries and sugar equal weights, and cook carefully 1 hour, stirring constantly to avoid burning.
+For longer keeping jam, for winter use, use berries and sugar equal weights, and cook carefully 1 hour, stirring constantly to avoid burning.
 It is a cheap and excellent preserve, of which the children are very fond.

-A visitor wrote to ask, "Since these are supposed to be old vintage recipes, WHY would she use Pillsbury® canned biscuit dough in the cobbler???"
+A visitor wrote to ask, "Since these are supposed to be vintage recipes, WHY would they use Pillsbury® canned biscuit dough in the old fashioned blackberry cobbler recipe?"